fox-it/dissect-docs/docs/source/usage/introduction.rst

 If you have an idea for a new plugin/function feel free to :doc:`contribute </contributing/developing>`.

 Let's suppose we want to get more information about one of these functions, for example ``runkeys``.
 We can do so by supplying the ``--help`` option to said function.
-This gives you a short description of the function, sources about the type of artifacts, and the kind of output you can expect.
+This gives you a short description of the function, sources about the type of artefacts, and the kind of output you can expect.

 .. code-block:: console